Use the blockchain for cheaper, faster and simply better identity verification.

 - Regulations are getting more stringent, increasing the time taken to onboard and process the average customer.

-This suggests that Civic is well-positioned to enjoy immense growth.
-It’s also taken care to build in incentives for existing service providers, validators and users to get on board fast, so it might be a more reliable investment than other cryptocurrencies that aim to disrupt existing industries by competing with established services.
+This suggests that Civic may be well positioned to grow.
+It has taken care to build in incentives for existing service providers, validators and users to get on board fast.
+Buyers should weigh whether this makes it a more reliable purchase than other cryptocurrencies that aim to disrupt existing industries by competing with established services.

-There’s no inflation built into the system either.
+Another consideration is that there’s no inflation built into the Civic system.
 Instead, there’s a set supply limit of 1 billion CVC tokens.
-As demand for Civic services grows, the value of a CVC token will naturally increase as well.
+As demand for Civic services grows, the value of a CVC token may increase as well.

-Also, the only real way to see whether it actually works and can deliver on all its theoretical promises is to see it in action.
+The only real way to see whether Civic works and can deliver on all its theoretical promises is to see it in action.
 This is still a long way off.

-Civic has an enormous amount of potential, but that doesn’t mean it’s going to see exorbitant price rises.
-Despite the coin’s potential, an ambitious investor might still prefer to focus on coins with higher potential for larger returns.
+Civic has potential, but that doesn’t mean it’s going to see exorbitant price rises.
+Despite the coin’s potential, an ambitious buyer might still prefer to focus on coins with higher opportunity for larger returns.